openziti/ziti/doc/002-local-dev.md

 # Overview

-This local development README guides you to set up a running Ziti stack that is built from source in this repo without any downloads, scripts, or magic.
+This local development README guides you to set up a running Ziti stack that is built from source in this repo without any downloads, containers, scripts, or magic.
 If you are looking for more automation and less do-it-yourself then check out [the quickstarts](https://openziti.github.io/ziti/quickstarts/quickstart-overview.html).

 ## Minimum Go Version